zsquareplusc/lttp-backup/README.txt

 - how to handle filenames with encoding errors?

 - idea for exclude pattern: "nobackup" in filename
-- rangliste der grössten files bei backup, frage befor start
+- rangliste der grössten files bei backup, frage bevor start
-- checksumme für verify? disk errors...

-check_changes must use file list as lutime is not available and links will have wrong mtime

-smart compare of two trees
-- add, remove, change, same